My Game Shows, J-L

 • The 1990 premiere episode [SM/299.11]

-• Four general 1990 episodes [2 OB/D40.3; 224.1, 2 OC/234.5; 388.1]
+• Five general 1990 episodes [2 OB/D40.3; 224.1, 2 OC/234.5; 388.1]

 • A 1990 episode w/an appearance by Sally Struthers (color pops in and out due to reception problems) [OB/224.2]

-• Monty's first show back (as guest host) from 1990 (w/an appearance by Burt Lancaster!)
+• Monty's first show back as guest host from 1990 (w/an appearance by Burt Lancaster!)
 [OC/280.4]

-• Two general 1990 episodes w/Monty guest-hosting [both OC/D24.3, 228.10]
+• Four general 1990 episodes w/Monty guest-hosting [all OC/D24.3, 228.10]

 • The last episode from 1991 (again w/Monty guest-hosting) [OC/354.12]